North American Racer (Coluber constrictor)

-PROTECTED.
+PROTECTED and Species of Greatest Conservation Need.
 It is illegal to kill or collect this species by law in Iowa.

+Harmless to humans.
 The North American racer is a large Iowa species measuring between 23-50 inches (58-127 cm) in length.
 Max 70 inches (177.8 cm; Conant and Collins 1998).
 Adults are uniform gray, blue, bluish black, greenish, or light brown, with no trace of head or dorsal markings.
 The belly is dirty white, porcelain, or yellow with no markings.
 The throat and neck are bright yellow and the chin and upper labials may be yellow or white.
 Some specimens from Lee County are velvety black with light bellies.
 Racers have smooth scales and divided anal plates.
 The young are much different from adults and have a white or gray ground color with black, brown, or reddish blotches.
 The belly is white with small brown or reddish spots and the tail is uniformly brown and unmarked.

 Western rat snakes have weakly keeled scales, a divided anal plate, and usually have traces of a pattern.
 Plainbelly (copperbelly) water snakes have keeled scales and orange red belly and lip scales.
 Young racers can be differentiated from all other small spotted snakes found in Iowa by their smooth scales, divided anal plate, and an unmarked brown tail.
 Most other small spotted snakes in Iowa have banded tails to the tip.

 The racer is found nearly statewide in Iowa, though it appears to be absent from parts of north central Iowa.